Chipmaker Intel restructures manufacturing business

 Intel's internal business units will now have a customer-supplier relationship with the manufacturing business, Chief Financial Officer David Zinsner said on an investor call.

-Based on that model, Intel will be the second largest foundry next year with manufacturing revenue of more than $20 billion, he said.
+Based on that model, Intel will be the second largest foundry next year with manufacturing revenue of more than US$20 billion, he said.

-However, the forecast for the business pales in comparison to Taiwan Semiconductor Manufacturing Co's sales, which are expected to be close to $85 billion in 2024, said Summit Insights Group analyst Kinngai Chan.
+However, the forecast for the business pales in comparison to Taiwan Semiconductor Manufacturing Co's sales, which are expected to be close to US$85 billion in 2024, said Summit Insights Group analyst Kinngai Chan.

 "The presentation essentially tells investors that its current manufacturing is sub-scale and could remain sub-scale for a while," Chan added.